DanialArab/Docker/README.md

 the CMD instruction has two forms:

-        # the shell form, which is executed by the docker inside a separate shell that is why it is called the shell form, on Linux that shell is /bin/sh (the original shell program) and on Windows is cmd (command prompt)
+        # the shell form
         CMD npm start

-        # the execute form, with which we can execute the command directly with no need to spin up another shell process also it makes easier to faster to clean up the resources when you stop containers so always use this form as the best practice.
+this form is executed by the docker inside a separate shell that is why it is called the shell form, on Linux that shell is /bin/sh (the original shell program) and on Windows is cmd (command prompt)

+        # the execute form
         CMD ['npm', 'start']

+with this form we can execute the command directly with no need to spin up another shell process also it makes easier to faster to clean up the resources when you stop containers so always use this form as the best practice.
+So:

         FROM node:14.16.0-alpine:3
         RUN addgroup app && adduser -S -G app app WORKDIR /app